smu-cs-3353/22s-pa02-amogus/README.md

 For each graph, There are three curves where each curve represents:
 - Blue - Sorting time for array that is unsorted
 - Orange - Sorting time for array that is 100% sorted
-- Grey - Sorting time for array that is 60% sorted
+- Gray - Sorting time for array that is 60% sorted

-Additionally, the x-axis represents the time in microseconds the algorithm took to sort the array and the y-axis represents the dataset size being sorted.
+Additionally, the x-axis represents the dataset size being sorted and the y-axis represents the time in microseconds the algorithm took to sort the array.

-## Analysis - Performance On Sorted Array Vs. Performance On Unsorted Array
+## Analysis: Performance On Sorted Array Vs. Performance On Unsorted Array

 ### Insertion Sort
-Insertion sort performed poorly on both the 60% sorted array and the unsorted array, but it performed really well on the 100% sorted array.
-Considering that insertion sort's best case is when an array is 100% sorted, this behavior is expected.
-The behavior for the algorithm was the same for both the string and integer arrays showing that there's not much of a difference between the two.
+<b>Insertion Sort</b> performed poorly on both the 60% sorted array and the unsorted array, but it performed really well on the 100% sorted array.
+Considering that the best case is when an array is 100% sorted, this behavior is expected.
+The behavior for the algorithm was the same for both the string and integer arrays, showing that there's not much of a difference between the two dataset types, at least here.

 ### Randomized Quicksort
-With randomized quicksort, the algorithm seemed to perform about the same on all three sorted percentages.
+With <b>Randomized Quicksort</b>, the algorithm seemed to perform about the same on all three sorted percentages.
 Though, for both the integer and the string arrays, the 60% sorted array seemed to take a bit longer to sort than the 100% sorted algorithm.
-One difference between the integer array and the string array is that the unsorted array seemed to take the longest with the 500,000 array of integers while taking about as long as the string array of the same size.
-This difference in sorting speed is likely be due to the environemnt which the algorithm was run on.
+One difference between the integer array and the string array was that the unsorted array seemed to take the longest with the 500,000 array of integers, while taking about as long as the string array of the same size.
+This difference in sorting speed is likely be due to the environemnt which the algorithm was run on. </br>

-Relating this algorithm to Insertion Sort, we can see it performed significantly better when the array was unsorted and 60% sorted, but it performed worse than insertion sort when the array was 100% sorted.
+Relating this algorithm to <b>Insertion Sort</b>, we can see it performed significantly better when the array was unsorted and 60% sorted, but it performed worse than insertion sort when the array was 100% sorted, a fact that is important in <b>Introsort</b> and <b>Timsort</b>.

 ### Merge Sort
-With integers, merge sort seemed to have a high variance among the sorting speeds on arrays with 500,000 elements with an unsorted array taking the longest amount of time and a 60% sorted array being the fastest.
+With integers, <b>Merge Sort</b> seemed to have a high variance among the sorting speeds on arrays with 500,000 elements with an unsorted array taking the longest amount of time and a 60% sorted array being the fastest.
 For strings, the sorting speed on and array with 500,000 elements had a lot less variance and all three sorting percentages very close to each other.
 In this case, the 100% sorted array took the most time to sort and the 60% sorted array took the smallest time to sort.
 For arrays with elements fewer than 500,000, both the integer and string arrays give the same results with the 60% sorted being the fastest and the unsorted being the slowest.
 Due to the nature of the algorithm, the sorted elements shouldn't make a difference in speed, so the difference in speed must have come from the system it was run on.

-### Shell Sort
+### Shellsort
-Shell Sort performed the best on datasets that are 60% sorted for both integers and for strings, but for unsorted and 100% sorted arrays, Shell Sort performed differently between integers and strings.
-These results leads us to beleive there is not significant difference between the three types of arrays since the speed when sorting the strings should be the same as the speed when sorting integers.
-We conclude that Shell Sort performs about the same on the three array types and that the data we gathered had a weird variance due to the environment it was run on.
+<b>Shellsort</b> performed the best on datasets that are 60% sorted for both integers and for strings, but for unsorted and 100% sorted arrays, the algorithm performed differently between integers and strings.
+These results lead us to beleive that there is not significant difference between the three types of arrays since the speed when sorting the strings should be the same as the speed when sorting integers.
+We conclude that <b>Shellsort</b> performs about the same on the three array types and that the data we gathered had a strange variance due to the environment it was run on.

-### Intro Sort
+### Introsort
-For Intro sort, when the array is large, Intro sort will call Heap Sort every time.
-When heap sort is called, the best case is when the array is 100% sorted.
+For <b>Introsort</b>, when the array is large, <b>Heap Sort</b> is called every time.
+When <b>Heap Sort</b> is called, the best case is when the array is 100% sorted.
 This behavior is seen in the data as the 100% sorted array was best on the string dataset and was second best on the integer dataset.

-For both the intger and the string arrays, the unsorted array was the worst case which is reasonable since heap sort will reach it's worst case when an array is not sorted.
+For both the intger and the string arrays, the unsorted array was the worst case, which is reasonable since <b>Heap Sort</b> will reach it's worst case when an array is not sorted.
 So, the results seen are what we expected.

-### Tim Sort
+### Timsort
-Tim Sort had results where the 60% sorted and 100% sorted arrays were very close in terms of sorting speed, while the unsorted array was significantly slower than the sorted arrays.

-This behavior makes sense since insertion sort is the major algorithm used to sort subarrays.
-The best case for insertion sort si when the array is sorted, so it is reasonable that the algorithm performs worse on unsorted arrays.
+<b>Timsort</b> had results where the 60% sorted and 100% sorted arrays were very close in terms of sorting speed, while the unsorted array was significantly slower than the sorted arrays.
+This behavior makes sense since <b>Insertion Sort</b> is the major algorithm used to sort subarrays.
+The best case for <b>Insertion Sort</b> occurs when the array is sorted, so it is reasonable that the algorithm performs worse on unsorted arrays.

-## Analysis - Relating Our Results To The Published Big O Upper Bounds
+## Analysis: Relating Our Results To The Published Big O Upper Bounds
-For this section, we will mostly be using the data at [Results - Dataset Size Vs. Time To Sort](https://github.com/smu-cs-3353/22s-pa02-amogus/blob/main/README.md#results---dataset-size-vs-time-to-sort) to find if our data is consistent with the upper bounds.
+For this section, we will mostly be using the data in [Results - Dataset Size Vs. Time To Sort](https://github.com/smu-cs-3353/22s-pa02-amogus/blob/main/README.md#results---dataset-size-vs-time-to-sort) to find if our collected data is consistent with the upper bounds.

 ### Insertion Sort
-Insertion sort has a worst case of O(n^2) and in the data, we can see it has a very n^2 shape.
-Also, compared to other algorithms, as the dataset gets really large, this dataset performs terribly.
-So, we can conclude that the worst case for insertion sort matches what our data shows.
+<b>Insertion Sort</b> has a worst case of O(n^2) and, in the data, we can see it has a very n^2 graphical output.
+This algorithm becomes much slower the larger the dataset becomes, and it performs most optimally when the array is already sorted, so we can conclude that the worst case for <b>Insertion Sort</b> matches what our data shows.

 ### Randomized Quicksort
-Randomized quicksort has a worst case of O(n^2), just like insertion sort.
-When examining the data, we find that quicksort performed much worse than most algorithms, but much better than insertion sort.
-Since insertion sort is expected to run slower than quicksort on large arrays (meaning it has a higher constant in front of the n^2), the published results match our results.
+<b>Randomized Quicksort</b> has a worst case of O(n^2), just like <b>Insertion Sort</b>.
+When examining the data, we find that this algorithm performed much worse than most algorithms, but much better than <b>Insertion Sort</b>.
+Since <b>Insertion Sort</b> is expected to run slower than <b>Randomized Quicksort</b> on large arrays (meaning it has a higher constant in front of the n^2), the published results match our results.

 ### Merge Sort
-Merge sort has a published worst case of O(n\*logn).
-This means that merge sort should perform better than both insertion sort and quicksort since insertion sort and quicksort are O(n^2) while merge sort is O(n\*logn).
-Examining the data, we find these results which means that our results match the published results.
+<b>Merge Sort</b> has a published worst case of O(n\*logn).
+This means that merge sort should perform better than both the two previous algorithms since they are both O(n^2), while <b>Merge Sort</b> is O(n\*logn).
+Examining the data, we find these results, which means that our results match the published results.

-### Shell Sort
+### Shellsort
-Shell sort has a worst case of O(n^2).
+<b>Shellsort</b> has a worst case of O(n^2).
 Unfortunately, we did not generate the worst case dataset for this algorithm, so instead we will analyze the average case which is O(n\*logn).
-Since the average case of Shell Sort is O(n\*logn), this algorithm should be faster than Insertion sort and Randomized Quicksort.
-Also, it should be either faster than Merge sort or around the same as Merger sort.
-When analyzing the data, we find that this algorithm is faster than Merge sort which gives us similar results to the published results.
+Since the average case of <b>Shellsort</b> is O(n\*logn), this algorithm should be faster than <b>Insertion Sort</b> and <b>Randomized Quicksort</b>.
+Also, it should be either faster or around the same as <b>Merge Sort</b>.
+When analyzing the data, we find that this algorithm is faster than <b>Merge Sort</b>, which gives us similar results to the published results.

-### Intro Sort
+### Introsort
-Intro Sort has a worst case of O(n\*logn), so this algorithm should have a speed similar to Shell sort.
-Looking at the data, we find that it is very similar to Shell sort which means it has similar results to the published results.
+<b>Introsort</b> has a worst case of O(n\*logn), so this algorithm should have a speed similar to <b>Shellsort</b>.
+Looking at the data, we find just that, which implies that it has similar results to the published results.

-### Tim Sort
+### Timsort
-Like with Intro Sort, it has a worst case of O(n\*logn), so this algorithm should have a similar speed to Shell sort and Intro sort.
-We find this is the case meaning this algorithm also matches the published results.
+Like with b>Introsort</b>, <b>Timsort</b> has a worst case of O(n\*logn), so this algorithm should have a similar speed to the two previois algorithms.
+We find this to be the case, meaning this algorithm also matches the published results.